palak73/Customer-Support-Case-Type-Classification-202401100300166-/README.md

 | `Response`        |The response from the support team |
 | `case_type`       | Label for the case (`billing`, `technical`, or `general`) |

-If you're working with numeric features instead of raw text, update the feature engineering steps accordingly.

 ---